-Parents and guardians are the key to optimal pediatric dental health.
-Setting good examples at home and teaching habits early are important to the long term oral health.
+Parents and guardians are the keys to optimal pediatric dental health.
+Setting good examples at home and teaching habits early is important to long-term oral health.
 Establishing a routine that includes daily brushing and flossing and regular visits to the dentist.

 The American Dental Hygiene Association states that a good oral hygiene routine for children includes:

-- Gently brushing your baby’s erupted teeth with a small, soft-bristled toothbrush and using a pea-sized amount of fluoridated toothpaste.
+Gently brush your baby’s erupted teeth with a small, soft-bristled toothbrush and use a pea-sized amount of fluoridated toothpaste.

-- Teaching your child at age 2 or 3 about proper brushing techniques and later teaching them brushing and gentle flossing until 7 or 8 years old.
+Teach your child at age 2 or 3 about proper brushing techniques and later teach them brushing and gentle flossing until 7 or 8 years old.

-- Determining if the water supply that serves your home is fluoridated; if not, discussing supplement options with your pediatric dentist or hygienist.
+Determining if the water supply that serves your home is fluoridated; if not, discuss supplement options with your pediatric dentist or hygienist.

 Infant’s New Teeth

 The primary or “baby” teeth play a crucial role in dental development.
 Without them, a child cannot chew food properly and has difficulty speaking clearly.
 Primary teeth are vital to the development of the jaws and for guiding the permanent (secondary) teeth into place when they replace the primary teeth around age 6.

 Since primary teeth guide the permanent teeth into place, infants with missing primary teeth or infants who prematurely lose primary teeth may require a space maintainer, a device used to hold the natural space open.